 The first ideas for the hall involved building a larger one on ground at the rear and incorporating the existing building, but after an application from the Lottery Fund was rejected it was decided it would be more realistic to modernise the building within the existing walls and this is indeed what happened.

-To find out who is an ACHA Trustee, click here.
+To find out who the current ACHA Trustees are, click here.

 To see ACHA’s accounts click here.